Sudan militia leader in custody on Darfur war crimes charges

 No immediate date was set for Kushayb to appear before the court.
 At his initial appearance, judges will seek to confirm his identity and that he has read and understood the charges against him and his rights.
 The next stage will be a preliminary hearing, likely to be months from now, at which prosecutors will attempt to convince judges that their evidence is strong enough to merit putting Kushayb on trial.
 He faces a maximum sentence of life imprisonment if convicted.

-An International Criminal Court arrest warrant was issued for Kushayb in 2007.
-It was not immediately known how long he had been in Central African Republic.

-Kushayb and former Sudanese President Omar al-Bashir evaded arrest on war crimes charges for more than a decade amid reluctance by other African nations to carry out arrest warrants.
+Kushayb and al-Bashir evaded arrest on war crimes charges for more than a decade amid reluctance by other African nations to carry out arrest warrants.

 Al-Bashir, who is accused of crimes including genocide, traveled abroad freely and it was not until after he was deposed last year that Sudanese authorities agreed to extradite him to The Hague.
 However, the ex-president has not yet been turned over to the ICC.